slothoth/Fall-From-Heaven/README.md

   ##### Clan of embers
   - [x] -10% science, lie Babylon 50% reduction
   - [x] warrens building makes all units in city be doubled, like Scythia for light cavalry, but repeat for all promoClasses
+  - [ ] Give recon line units Amphibious and Marsh strength as Lizardmen.
+Also druid.
+And lacks Entangle.
   ##### Doviello

   ##### Calabim